WGBH-MLA/AAPB2/app/views/exhibits/watergate/notes.md

 <a name="52"></a><sup>22</sup> Stone, *Nixon and Public Television*, 55; Cecil Smith, “Ratings Soar for Watergate on PBS,” *Los Angeles Times*, June 20, 1973, https://search.proquest.com/docview/157283983?accountid=12084.

 <a name="53"></a><sup>23</sup> Clay T. Whitehead, interview, December 16, 1992, Clay Thomas Whitehead Papers, Manuscript Division, Library of Congress, Washington, D.C.
-While the Whitehead collection is mostly within the Manuscript Division, the interview and transcript can be found in the Recorded Sound division.
 The interviewer is not identified, but it appears to be Laurence Jarvik conducting an interview for his book *PBS, Behind the Screen*.

 <a name="54"></a><sup>24</sup> Whitehead, interview.
 Whitehead discussed this mid-range problem solving perspective with William F. Buckley, Jr. in an interview on Firing Line.
 The two discussed the problem of having only three networks and the prospect of the free market competition that would come from cable.
 Whitehead argued, “Until that [the three network monopoly] is corrected, you're never going to fulfill the richness and the variety of the potential of television in this country.
 But until cable comes, until we do have the opportunity for enough channels, we've got an awful lot of people who watch an awful lot of television.
 We think that we have a responsibility to make that system as best we can until maybe a new system comes along.” *Firing Line*, “The White House and the Media,” first broadcast February 1, 1973, hosted by William F. Buckley, Jr., accessed June 13, 2017, http://digitalcollections.hoover.org/objects/6259.